thunks/thunks/README.md

   console.log(4, err) // 4 [Error: Not thunkable function: function () {}]
 })
 ```
-So pay attention to that **we can't return a non-thunkable function** in thunk.
-If we return a thunkable function, thunk will evaluate it as a asynchronous task.
+So pay attention to that. **We can't return a non-thunkable function** in thunk.
+If we return a thunkable function, thunk will evaluate it as an asynchronous task.

 ## License
 thunks is licensed under the [MIT](https://github.com/thunks/tman/blob/master/LICENSE) license.